TheCarsonWest/nerd-emoji/APHG/Geographic Scale.md

 - When deciding where to build a cancer treatment center, a global scale would provide limited information.
 - A national scale would narrow down the options to specific states with high cancer rates.
 - A local scale would pinpoint the ideal location within a city.

-### Practice Questions

-Identify the scale and scale of analysis for the following maps:

-1. [Map 1]
-2. [Map 2]
-3. [Map 3]

-Answers will be provided in the comment section of the video.